-Figure 49 - Older sections of Woodford contain small lots <2000m2 on often medium clay soil textures
+Figure 49 - Older sections of Woodford contain small lots <2000m2 on often medium clay soil textures.
+Recommended improvement options

-Assess existing block density and investigate options to reduce density to sustainable levels.
+-Assess existing block density and investigate options to reduce density to sustainable levels.
 Develop clear policy guidelines for future developments within the township.

-Stormwater quality should be monitored to assess impacts to the adjacent waterways, including the Merri River.
-This should be conducted in addition to audits of septic tank systems that will provide further information on the types of
+-Stormwater quality should be monitored to assess impacts to the adjacent waterways, including the Merri River.
+This should be conducted in addition to audits of septic tank systems that will provide further information on the types of systems installed and their suitability.